Ashfiq98/selenium_QA_testing_automation_project/README.md

 - **Test Site URL:** https://www.alojamiento.io/

 ## Tests Performed
+ * There will open 4 tabs , for first 3 there will be 1 tab and for each of rest there will be separate tab for checking/testing..
 1. **H1 Tag Existence Test:** Checks if the H1 tag is present, and reports a failure if it is missing.
 2. **HTML Tag Sequence Test:** Checks if the [H1-H6] tag sequence is correct, and reports a failure if the sequence is broken or missing.
 3. **Image Alt Attribute Test:** Checks if the image alt attribute is present, and reports a failure if it is missing.